-The Queen’s Debating Union Executive consists of six or seven voting members (President, Critic, Treasurer, Secretary, two or three Tournament Directors) elected by the club at large every April, and three non-voting appointed members (In-House Tournament/Socials Director, Fundraising Director, Sergeant-at-Arms) chosen by the President and his or her executive in the following weeks.
+The Queen’s Debating Union Executive consists of six or seven voting members (President, Critic, Treasurer, Secretary, two or three Tournament Directors) elected by the club at large every April, and three non-voting appointed members (In-House Tournament/Socials Director, Fundraising Director, Sergeant-at-Arms) chosen by the President and the executive in the following weeks.
 There are two or three Equity Officers who are considered external to the Executive – though they attend all meetings and events.
 A non-voting Novice Representative also sits on the Executive.
-He or she must be a new member of the club, is elected by the novice membership at large in September.
+They must be a new member of the club, is elected by the novice membership at large in September.
 For detailed information about the responsibilities associated with each role on the Executive, click here.
 We encourage you to run in the future!

 The QDU is known for hosting prestigious, competitive, well-organized tournaments.
 In order to keep this tradition alive, we require a dedicated team of individuals behind the scenes to prepare during the weeks leading up to each tournament, and to keep things running smoothly once the weekend is underway.
-The Queen’s Debating Union is hosting four tournaments this year.
+The Queen’s Debating Union is hosting three tournaments this year.
 Calls for applications for positions on each tournament executive will be announced in meetings and via email and social media prior to each event.
 Typically, each tournament will require an Assistant Tournament Director, Logistics Director, Tournament Socials Director (working in partnership with the club’s In-House Activities Director), Chief Adjudicator and Deputy Chief Adjudicator.
 More or fewer positions may be available according to each tournament’s individual needs.
 Any member of the club is welcome to run for any position.

 Tournament Selection Committee